 Web design is a highly versatile medium, and the possibilities can be endless.
 However, most of the sites we visit every day are fairly plain, text-based ways of conveying information.
 Whether it’s cnn.com or Facebook, sites are generally designed to at least partially resemble printed documents, with boxes and grids delineating information into parseable chunks, but there’s a lot more you can do with web design.
-Items on a page don’t need to be stationery or even scroll at the same speed, and more and more professional sites are starting to implement these more sophisticated elements.
-These updates can not only make user experience more enticing, but can also make site content more digestible.
+Items on a page don’t need to be stationary or even scroll at the same speed, and more and more professional sites are starting to implement these more sophisticated elements.
+These updates can not only make the user experience more enticing but can also make site content more digestible.

 However, web design can go even further, eschewing any content at all.
 Explore “Form Follows Function“, a collection of interactive web experiences.
-This site sheds the pretext of websites needing practical information, and simply aims to show off the power of these new technological advancements in web design, collectively known as HTML5.
+This site sheds the pretext of websites needing practical information and simply aims to show off the power of these new technological advancements in web design, collectively known as HTML5.

 Strictly Necessary Cookies

 Strictly Necessary Cookie should be enabled at all times so that we can save your preferences for cookie settings.